Antidepressant: Anxiety disorders

-For children and adolescents, fluvoxamine is effective in treating a range of anxiety disorders.
+For children and adolescents, fluvoxamine and escitalopram are effective in treating a range of anxiety disorders.
 Fluoxetine, sertraline, and paroxetine can also help with managing various forms of anxiety in children and adolescents.

+Meta-analyses of published and unpublished trials have found that antidepressants have a placebo-subtracted effect size (standardized mean difference or SMD) in the treatment of anxiety disorders of around 0.3, which equates to a small improvement and is roughly the same magnitude of benefit as their effectiveness in the treatment of depression.
+The effect size (SMD) for improvement with placebo in trials of antidepressants for anxiety disorders is approximately 1.0, which is a large improvement in terms of effect size definitions.
+In relation to this, most of the benefit of antidepressants for anxiety disorders is attributable to placebo responses rather than to the effects of the antidepressants themselves.

 Generalized anxiety disorder

 Antidepressants are recommended by the National Institute for Health and Care Excellence (NICE) for the treatment of generalized anxiety disorder (GAD) that has failed to respond to conservative measures such as education and self-help activities.
 GAD is a common disorder in which the central feature is excessively worrying about numerous events.
 Key symptoms include excessive anxiety about events and issues going on around them and difficulty controlling worrisome thoughts that persists for at least 6 months.

 Antidepressants provide a modest to moderate reduction in anxiety in GAD.
 The efficacy of different antidepressants is similar.